cjativa/challenge-js-master/COMPLETE.md

 # Additional

 I did add styling into the application.
 I know this is not part of the requirements, but I have no problem going the extra mile to create a nice and enjoyable UI.
+I'd have opted for SASS, but I continued on with the CSS Modules already being used with the components.

 I also added indicators of the current number of revisions a file has had, as well as display the id of that file.
 There is also an indicator that denotes which file version is the latest.